Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 Notes:

-• A PCB can also be pulled and built as a new MCAD assembly at any point during the Multi-board synchronization process, as well.
+• Additional PCBs can also be pulled and built as new MCAD assemblies at any point during the Multi-board synchronization process, as required.

 2. Push the ECAD Multi-board Assembly from ECAD